 The total pool of Storefront Upfit Grant funds that may be awarded in FY24 (July 2023 through June 2024) is $90,000.

 Timeline of Process:

 Interest submittal: Interested prospects should fill out the short interest form linked below.
 DRA staff will promptly follow up for more information and to schedule a “pre-application review” meeting as appropriate.

 Pre-application review: A preliminary meeting with DRA to discuss the grant, application process, and provide guidance to the applicant.

 Concept refinement: As applicable, prospects should refine concept based on feedback from DRA staff and begin to assemble the documents listed under Application Submission Requirements for application submittal.
 If a location has yet to be identified or committed, work with DRA staff to connect with potential landlords and explore lease opportunities.

 Application Submission, Decision, and Next Steps

-- Application submittal: Prospects should submit the application linked below.
-Applicants must also submit additional components listed under Application Submission Requirements including business plan, costs, timeline, etc. DRA staff and an external review committee will review all materials and may contact prospects with questions.
+Application submittal: Prospects should submit the application linked below.
+Applicants must also submit additional components listed under Phase Two Submission Requirements including business plan, costs, timeline, a copy of their current lease, etc. DRA staff and an external review committee will review all materials and may contact prospects with questions.